 If you take this more liberal approach, make sure that any contributors to your site who may retain copyright in their work understand and accept your policy.
 Otherwise, if they later discover that their article was copied, they might sue you for allowing their work to be infringed.

-User agrees that the material provided for downloading is to be used solely for personal purposes such as on a home computer and may not be reproduced, displayed, or distributed for any commercial purpose.
+User agrees that the material provided for downloading is to be used solely for personal purposes and may not be reproduced, displayed, or distributed for any commercial purpose.